-7.67 LANDMAP maps and classifies landscapes, dividing Wales into discrete geographical areas known as Aspect Areas ('AAs'), each of which is identified by its own landscape characteristics and qualities.
+- 7.68 LANDMAP maps and classifies landscapes, dividing Wales into discrete geographical areas known as Aspect Areas ('AAs'), each of which is identified by its own landscape characteristics and qualities.
 There are five LANDMAP spatial datasets:

 - Geological Landscape;

 - Landscape Habitats;

 - Visual & Sensory;

 - Historic Landscape; and

 - Cultural Landscape.

-- 7.68 For the overall evaluation, each AA is scored on the following scale:
+- 7.69 Evaluation levels provided within LANDMAP have been reviewed and aligned as appropriate to the criteria as set out within Appendix 7.1: LVIA Methodology, as depicted in Table 7.4.

-Table 7.3: AA Evaluation Criteria
+Table 7.4: AA Evaluation Criteria for LANDMAP and ES Chapter equivalent